Browse Tax Articles

-If a wash sale occurs, you can’t deduct the loss on your return.
-However, gain on a wash sale is taxable.
+If you have a loss from a wash sale, you can’t deduct it on your return.
+However, a gain on a wash sale is taxable.

-The wash-sale rules are designed to prevent people from selling investments and then buying the same stock back for the sole purpose of:
+The wash-sale rules are designed to prevent people from selling investments and then buying the same stock back.
+Investors do this for the sole purpose of:

-You can't sell a stock or mutual fund at a loss and then repurchase it within 30 days with the sole purpose to claim the losses.
-Ex: If you sell shares of a mutual fund in which you reinvest the dividends, you could have a wash sale.
-This might apply to mutual funds or stocks that pay monthly dividends.
+You can't sell a stock or mutual fund at a loss and then buy it again it within 30 days just to claim the losses.

-When calculating basis for shares sold in a wash sale, add the amount of disallowed loss to the basis of the shares that caused the wash sale -- the new shares you acquired.
+You’ll need to figure the basis for shares sold in a wash sale.
+When you do, add the amount of disallowed loss to the basis of the shares that caused the wash sale.
+These are the new shares you got.
 By doing this, you defer the loss, but it’s not totally disallowed.

 You also have a wash sale if both of these apply:

-Also, if you bought fewer shares of stock or securities than you sold, then only the number of shares you purchased is subject to the wash-sale rules.
+Also, you might have bought fewer shares of stock or securities than you sold.
+If so, only the number of shares you bought is subject to the wash-sale rules.

-To learn more on identical stocks and securities, see IRS Publication 550: Investment Income and Expenses.
+To learn more about identical stocks and securities, see Publication 550: Investment Income and Expenses at www.irs.gov.